-This specialisation track focuses on how land and natural resources are accessed, managed and how these aspects contribute to, or hinder, the development of equitable and sustainable cities.
-It tackles the importance of land governance in supporting sustainable and resilient urban development in social, economic and environmental terms.
+This master track focuses on how land and natural resources are approached, handled and how these elements contribute to, or slow down, the development of equitable and sustainable cities.
+It engages with the influence of land governance on supporting sustainable and resilient urban development in social, economic and environmental aspects.
 Key topics include settlement informality, displacement and gentrification.

 Pedagogical games are an essential component of this specialisation, where participants have to devise strategies that combine various land governance and planning policies and instruments, to bring multiple stakeholders and institutions together to work to address urban and peri-urban social, economic and environmental challenges.

 At the end of the course participants should be able to:

 Identify, propose and present strategies (regulations, policies, programmes and instruments) to solve problems associated with land rights, tenure and access to land issues in urban and peri-urban areas.